0day1day/osint-opsec-tool/README.md

 - Adrian Hayes for feedback on the 'con talk
 - All of the kiwicon crue, sponsors and attendees where the tool was first demonstrated and released

-eye.png logo source: https://commons.wikimedia.org/wiki/File:Black_Caodaist_symbol.PNG
-"This work has been released into the public domain by its author, Nyo.
-This applies worldwide."

 ABOUT